MarcLinderGit/hb_lighthouse_report_in_R/README.md

-# Hierarchical Bayesian logistic regression analysis and report in R
+# Hierarchical Bayesian hierarchical multinomial logit analysis and report in R
-This README provides detailed instructions on how to use the provided R code for conducting a hierarchical Bayesion logistic regression using choice-based conjoint data, as well as recreating a corresponding Sawtooth/Lighthouse report to summarize the results.
+This README provides detailed instructions on how to use the provided R code for estimating a hierarchical Bayesion hierarchical multinomial logit model using choice-based conjoint data, as well as recreating a corresponding Sawtooth/Lighthouse report to summarize the results.
 Whenever you conduct a conjoint analysis, you are likely to run into [Lighthouse Studio by Sawtooth Software](https://sawtoothsoftware.com/).
 Their  software is incredibly powerful, intuitive to use, and free for students and researchers for a limited time.
 I developed this code to be able to extend my analyses beyond the scope offered by their software.
 In addition, the free access to their software via student or academic grants is timely limited.
 The code therefore allowed me to work independent from timely restrictions.

 ## Table of Contents